- Majors & Minors

 - Title IX

-Get involved in our very active chapter of the Collegiate Music Educator National Conference (CMENC).
-You'll not only have the chance to bond and connect with fellow music education majors, but also network with other music educators in the state.
+Join our very active chapter of the National Association for Music Education (NAfME) in which you'll bond and connect with fellow music education majors and network with music educators across the state.

 Graduates have gone on to graduate school at: